 Longboarding is a passion .
-If you’re like me, you may have gotten hooked the moment you first got on a longboard.
-Or, you may be feeling the itch to give it a serious try, but you’re not yet ready to fork out a lot of money for a board.
+If you’re like me, you may have gotten hooked the moment you first put your feet on a longboard.
+Or, you may just feel the itch to give it a try but you’re not yet ready to fork out a lot of money on a board.

-Is it possible to get started with serious longboarding by getting a cheap longboard ?
-Yes it is, and in this post, I am going to explain why.
+Is it possible to get started with serious longboarding by buying a cheap longboard ?
+I think so, and in this post, I am going to explain why.

-I’ll start by going over some key criteria regarding what makes a quality longboard, so we have something against which to evaluate the “cheap” longboards I‘ll be looking at.
+I’ll start by reviewing some key criteria about what makes a quality longboard, so you have something against which to rate the “cheap” longboards you may be considering buying.

-Next, I’ll review 11 cheap longboards that I have selected based on these criteria .
+Next, I’ll take a closer look at 10 popular cheap longboards I’ve selected based on these criteria.

 But first, let’s do a bit of scoping.

 Cheap longboard : what exactly do we mean ?